junxit/us-congress-bills-115/bill.md

     - **(B)** is not fully staffed with Veterans Justice Outreach Specialists.
 - **(d)** *Reports*
   - **(1)** *Report by Secretary of Veterans Affairs*
-    - **(A)** *In general* Not later than one year after the date of the enactment of this Act, the Secretary of Veterans Affairs shall submit to Congress a report on the implementation of this section and its effect on the Veterans Justice Outreach Program.
+    - **(A)** *In general* Not later than 1 year after the date of the enactment of this Act, the Secretary of Veterans Affairs shall submit to Congress a report on the implementation of this section and its effect on the Veterans Justice Outreach Program.
     - **(B)** *Contents* The report submitted under paragraph (1) shall include the following:
       - **(i)** The status of the efforts of the Secretary to hire Veterans Justice Outreach Specialists pursuant to subsection (a)(1), including the total number of Veterans Justice Outreach Specialists hired by the Secretary pursuant to such subsection and the number that the Secretary expects to hire pursuant to such subsection.
       - **(ii)** The total number of Veterans Justice Outreach Specialists assigned to each Department of Veterans Affairs medical center that participates in the Veterans Justice Outreach Program, including the number of Veterans Justice Outreach Specialists hired under subsection (a)(1) disaggregated by Department of Veterans Affairs medical center.